rust-lang/rfcs/text/3537-msrv-resolver.md

 name = "foo"
 version = "0.1.0"
 edition = "2024"
-rust-version = "1.92"  # <-- was "auto" before I edited it
+rust-version = "1.92"  # <-- was "<tbd-name-representing-currently-running-rust-toolchain>" before I edited it

 # See more keys and their definitions at https://doc.rust-lang.org/cargo/reference/manifest.html